gebbber/useTranslate/README.md

 ## Questions and Comments

-Please feel free to contact me with questions, comments, bug reports, feature requests...
+I'd love to hear what you think of this package.
+Please feel free to contact me with questions, comments, feature requests...

-## Things To Do

-* Convert all language tags and object properties to lower-case to avoid the case-sensitive problem (not sure it's actually a "problem")
-* Use accept-language package to pick language for each message separately?
-(Mixed translations could be a weird user experience)